MikeSusutZZ/Project-Quazar/README.md

 - Click on the branch name in the bottom left corner to bring up the branch menu.

-- Select `Create new branch...` and enter the name for your branch, such as `feature/add-scoreboard`.
+- Select `Create new branch...` and enter the name for your branch, such as `feature/add-scoreboard`, then hit `Enter`.

+- Check the bottom-left corner to ensure you're on your new branch.

 #### (2) Writing Code